oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    ```
    iii.
 Create and activate the master encryption key.

-   For a CDB environment, run the following command.
+   For a CDB environment, run the following command (ensure to update the password)
    ```console
    ADMINISTER KEY MANAGEMENT SET KEY IDENTIFIED BY password with backup container = ALL;
    ```